airscripts/awesome-steam-deck/README.md

 # Awesome Steam Deck [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
-A curated list of awesome Steam Deck software, resources and more.
+> A curated list of awesome Steam Deck software, resources and more.

+[Steam Deck](https://en.wikipedia.org/wiki/Steam_Deck) is a handheld gaming computer made by Valve.

 Contributions and suggestions about how to improve this project are welcome!
 Please follow [our contribution guidelines](https://github.com/airscripts/awesome-steam-deck/blob/main/CONTRIBUTING.md).